1ssb/Whiplash/README.md

 This file contains a live MATLAB project and a Simulink simulation by:
 Mr. Subhransu Sekhar Bhattacharjee, U7143478, ANU, under the supervision of Prof. Dr. Ian R. Petersen FAA, College of Engineering and Computer Science, ANU.
-Please direct any queries regarding the code to Mr. Subhransu Bhattacharjee @ u7143478@anu.edu.au
+Please direct any queries regarding the code to Mr. Subhransu Bhattacharjee @ u7143478@anu.edu.au.
+Please use MATLAB version 2021b for running the .mlx file.